caleb-shelton/langchain-doc-tutorials/README.md

 LangChain `Retrievers` are Runnables and so can be chained in LCEL.

 Example included in Juypter Notebook file on retrieval-augmented generation (RAG)

+## Tutorial 04: Build an agent

+Agents are systems that use LLMs as reasoning engines to determine which actions to take and the inputs to pass them.
+After executing actions, the results can be fed back into the LLM to determine whether more actions are needed, or whether it is okay to finish.